Marshall Thompson: 1960s

 By the 1960s, Thompson's boyish looks had matured and his screen persona became more authoritative.
 He co-starred with the Belgian-born Annie Fargé in the 33-episode CBS sitcom Angel (1960–1961) about an American architect with a charming but scatterbrained French wife, who often got into zany, Lucy Ricardo-esque situations, caused in part by her lack of fluency in the English language.
 The show was canceled after 33 episodes due to low ratings, despite critical acclaim for newcomer Fargé.

 He also guest starred as murderer Arthur Poe in the 1960 Perry Mason episode "The Case of the Wayward Wife".

 Thompson went on to star in two Vietnam War films: A Yank in Viet-Nam (1964), which he also directed, and To the Shores of Hell (1965).
 The former was directed by Thompson and was shot on location in South Vietnam.

 In 1965 he returned to MGM to play the lead in the Ivan Tors produced comedy-adventure film Clarence, the Cross-Eyed Lion (1965).
 He played Marsh Tracy, a veterinarian and single father, who is raising his daughter (played by animal whisperer and Golden Globe-winning Cheryl Miller) alone in Kenya.
 The film was then spun off into the TV series Daktari (1966–1969), in which Thompson played the same role.
 Since the series was shot in California and Africa, Thompson and his wife made several trips to various African nations to film second unit footage that was then used in the series and in the film The Mighty Jungle (1965).

 Thompson also was the host and storyteller for the TV anthology series Jambo (1969–1971).

 Later years

 Later in his career, he appeared in many television episodes and in feature films such as The Turning Point (1977), the Don Keeslar-directed creature feature Bog (1979), and The Formula (1980).

-Personal life
+Personal life and death

-Thompson married Barbara Long in 1949, making him a brother-in-law of actor Richard Long, best known for his role as Jarrod Barkley in ABC's The Big Valley.
+Thompson married Barbara Long, making him a brother-in-law of actor Richard Long, and he had a daughter.
+Long portrayed Jarrod Barkley in ABC's The Big Valley.
 Thompson appeared together with his brother-in-law in the 1955 horror film thriller Cult of the Cobra.

 Thompson supported Barry Goldwater in the 1964 United States presidential election.

 Thompson died on May 18, 1992, from congestive heart failure at age 66 in Royal Oak, Michigan.